MerlinHof/vec2laser/readme.md

 ### Installation

-To use this software, you need to install python and the python package pyserial.
-Then simply run the server.py in the backend folder and voila.
+To use this software, you need to install python3 and the python package `pyserial`.
+Then simply run the `server.py` in the backend folder and voilá.
 (Detailed instructions coming soon)